 How to Mindfully Eat a Latke on Chanukah

-I am often asked how mindful eating can fit in to an Orthodox lifestyle.
-With so many holidays, Shabbat, and semachot, there is always a reason to eat!
+I am often asked how mindful eating can fit into an Orthodox lifestyle.
+With so many holidays, Shabbat and semachot, there is always a reason to eat!

-I am often asked how mindful eating can fit in to an Orthodox lifestyle.
-With so many holidays, Shabbat, and semachot, there is always a reason to eat!
+I am often asked how mindful eating can fit into an Orthodox lifestyle.
+With so many holidays, Shabbat and semachot, there is always a reason to eat!

 One day this winter Ronit Comrov will make dozens of latkes, and sufganiyot, “just raspberry,” for her friends in Milwaukee.
 In London, Rabbi Hillel Simon will host a Chanukah party for friends and Rabbi Rashi Simon, also in London, will sponsor one at the outreach organization he founded.
 In Bnei Brak, Shira Pollack will arrange her work schedule to get home at the earliest possible moment to light the menorah with her family.
 Sounds like typical frum life in a big city.
 But the four Simon siblings are products of small-town America.